House to grill Facebook, Google, Twitter CEOs as Washington seeks to crack down on disinformation, antitrust

 The first hearing, to be held by the House Energy and Commerce Committee on March 25, marks the latest congressional inquiry featuring Facebook CEO Mark Zuckerberg, Google CEO Sundar Pichai and Twitter CEO Jack Dorsey.
-Democrats who lead the panel said Thursday the social-media sites had allowed misinformation to spread with “real-life, grim consequences for public health and safety,” potentially alluding to the deadly riot that enveloped the U.S. Capitol last month.
+Democrats who lead the panel said Thursday the socialmedia sites had allowed misinformation to spread with “real-life, grim consequences for public health and safety,” potentially alluding to the deadly riot that enveloped the U.S. Capitol last month.

 House investigation faults Amazon, Apple, Facebook and Google for engaging in anti-competitive monopoly tactics

 “For far too long, big tech has failed to acknowledge the role they’ve played in fomenting and elevating blatantly false information to its online audiences.
-Industry self-regulation has failed,” said Rep. Frank Pallone Jr. (D-N.J.) and other panel leaders.
+Industry self-regulation has failed,” Rep. Frank Pallone Jr. (D-N.J.) and other panel leaders said.
 “We must begin the work of changing incentives driving social media companies to allow and even promote misinformation and disinformation.”

 A second panel of lawmakers — the House Judiciary Committee — announced Thursday it would begin its own sweeping effort to crack down on big tech.
-Lawmakers said they would start a series of legislative hearings next week to explore the extent to which Silicon Valley relies on its social networks, app stores and other services as chokepoints against competitors.
+Lawmakers said they would start legislative hearings next week to explore the extent to which Silicon Valley relies on its social networks, app stores and other services as chokepoints against competitors.

 “For too long, the dominance of a handful of gatekeepers online has wreaked havoc on competition, suppressed innovation, and weakened entrepreneurship,” said Rep. David N. Cicilline (D-R.I.), the leader of the House’s top antitrust panel, pledging that he would push to update federal law.